Optimal Subsampling Algorithms for Big Data Regressions: Numerical Studies

 Now we investigate the effect of different sample size allocations between the two steps.
-We calculate MSEs for various proportions of first step subsamples with fixed total subsample sizes.
-The results are given in Figure \ref{fig:4} with total subsample size $r_0+r$ = 800 and 1200, respectively. { Since all the cases have similar performance, we only demonstrate the performance of Case 4 here.} It is worth noting that the two-step method outperforms the uniform subsampling method for all the four data sets, when $r_0/r\in[0.1,0.9]$.
+Since the results for Poisson and NBR have similar performances, we only report the results for Poisson regression to save space.
+Here, we calculate eMSEs for various proportions of first step subsamples with fixed total subsample sizes.
+The results are given in Figure \ref{fig:4} with total subsample size $r_0+r$ = 800 and 1200, respectively.
+Since results are similar for all the cases, we only present results for Case 4 here.
+It is worthy noting that the two-step method outperforms the uniform subsampling method for all the four cases for both Poisson and NBR, when $r_0/r\in[0.1,0.9]$.
 This indicates that the two-step approach is more efficient than the uniform subsampling.
 The two-step approach works the best when $r_0/r$ is around 0.2.

+{To explore the influence of $\delta$ in $\tilde{\pi}_i^{\mathrm{mV}}$ and $\tilde{\pi}_i^{\mathrm{mVc}}$, we calculate eMSEs for various $\delta$ ranging from $10^{-6}$ to 1 with fixed total subsample sizes.
+Since the results for Poisson and NBR are similar, we only report the results for Poisson regression here.
+Figure \ref{fig:q4} presents the results for Case 4 with total subsample size $r_0+r$ = 800 and 1200, respectively.
+Judging from Figure \ref{fig:q4}, we see that the eMSE is not sensitive to the choice of $\delta$ when $\delta$ is not big, say $\delta=1$ for instance.

-To further evaluate the computational efficiency of the subsampling strategies, we record the computing time of five subsampling strategies ( uniform, $\pi^{\rm mV}$, $\pi^{\rm mVc}$, leverage score and adjust leverage score) by using \verb"microbenchmark()" function in R package \verb"microbenchmark" \citep{Olaf2018microbenchmark} and evaluating each subsampling strategy 50 times.
-For fair comparison, R programming language is used to implement each strategy.
+To evaluate the computational efficiency of the subsampling strategies, we record the computing times of the five subsampling strategies (uniform, $\pi^{\rm mV}$, $\pi^{\rm mVc}$, leverage score and adjust leverage score) by using \verb"Sys.time()" function in R to record start and end times of the corresponding code.
+Each subsampling strategy has been evaluated 50 times.
+All methods are implemented with the R programming language.
 Computations were carried out on a desktop running Window 10 with an Intel I7 processor and 32GB memory.
-Table~\ref{tab:tab2} shows the results for Case 4 synthetic dataset with different r and a fixed $r_0=200$.
+Table~\ref{tab:tab2} shows the results for Case 4 with different $r$ and a fixed $r_0=400$.
 The computing time for using the full data is also given for comparisons.
-It is not surprising to observe that the uniform subsampling algorithm requires the least computing time because it does not require an additional step to calculate the subsampling probability.
-The algorithm based on $\bm{\pi}^{\mathrm{mV}}$ requires longer computing time than the algorithm based on $\bm{\pi}^{\mathrm{mVc}}$, which agrees with the theoretical analysis in Section~\ref{sec:two-step}.